-Α
+A

 Spoken Language,

 communication skills

 and vocabulary skills,

 which can impact on

 the children's

 attainment and

 progress, particularly

 at the end of KS 2 in

 reading and writing.

-- Talk boost materials purchased - Talk boost training booked and attended - Talk boost being delivered in EYFS - High quality interactions.
+- Talk boost being delivered in EYFS - High quality interactions.
 Spoken language and verbal interaction to extend vocabulary and develop the range of early literacy skills. - Provide multiple opportunities to hear and use new vocabulary.
-New word a day - flip charts - · Quality texts in classes and used for English lessons - Emphasis on 'supporting learning in the EYFS by targeted intervention to move learning forward inside and outside. - Providing a rich language environment in all classes. - · Good use of questioning skills in lessons. - Take part in Phonics project to help develop phonics - Well planned guided reading and planned questioning - Focus on inference - Liaise and moderate with other schools and nurseries - Additional teacher for the morning sessions
+New word a day - flip charts - Quality texts in classes and used for English lessons - Emphasis on 'supporting learning in the EYFS by targeted intervention to move learning forward inside and outside. - Providing a rich language environment in all classes. - · Good use of questioning skills in lessons. - Monitor phonics and early reading and identify lowest 20% for intervention - Purchase good quality reading books - Well planned guided reading and planned questioning - · Focus on inference - Liaise and moderate with other schools and nurseries - Additional teachers for the morning sessions - Cross curricular writing - New handwriting scheme letter join to help develop spellings, fluency and stamina